anderssoegaard/anderssoegaard.github.io/index.md

 <img src="anders.jpg" alt="Anders" align="right" width="200"/>

 <div style="overflow: hidden; width: 150px;"> Professor in Natural Language Processing and Machine Learning, Dpt. of Computer Science, University of Copenhagen.
-<br> Other affilliations: Pioneer Centre for Artificial Intelligence, Dpt. of Philosophy, and Center for Social Data Science.
-Previously at University of Potsdam, Amazon and Google Research.</div>
+<p>Other affilliations: Pioneer Centre for Artificial Intelligence, Dpt. of Philosophy, and Center for Social Data Science.
+Previously at University of Potsdam, Amazon and Google Research.</p></div>